MaratFaskhiev/outbox-flow/README.md

 We are creating two tables:
 * `outbox_message` is used to store messages
-* `outbox_state` is used to sync an access from multiple consumers.
-Single consumer is allowed to read messages at a time
+* `outbox_state` is used to sync access from multiple consumers.
+The single consumer is allowed to read messages at a time

 ### Sample

-You can check the full sample application [here](samples/OutboxFlow.Sample).
+You can check the complete sample application [here](samples/OutboxFlow.Sample).

 ### To Be Done :)